Want to learn how to sell on Amazon?

 You probably underestimate how much people care about packaging, for a $30 item (selling price) and up definitely worth to spend an additional 1$ on the packaging.

 Sure, the costs can mount up pretty quickly, but it’s also extremely important to end up with satisfied customers, and one of the easiest ways to leave a positive first impression is to make your products look expensive.

-Not only that your products will look supreme, it’ll also make them very unique and special, and both of those things are extremely important when it comes to building a strong brand.
+Not only that your products will look supreme, but it’ll also make them very unique and special, and both of those things are extremely important when it comes to building a strong brand.

 Of course, retail packaging such as boxes built in the US tend to be crazy expensive, so don’t be afraid to contact some Chinese suppliers and save some big bucks along the way.

 The place to find the ideal supplier

 As you might’ve assumed, the answer is very simple, go to Alibaba.
 This popular website is home to almost every major Chinese manufacturer.

 But wait, what about the horror stories?
 Think about it for a second.
 The sheer number of suppliers on Alibaba is so massive that there have to be some bad experiences here and there.